Stubby Clapp

-Richard Keith "Stubby" Clapp (born February 24, 1973) is a Canadian professional baseball coach and former second baseman, left fielder, and Triple-A manager who is the first base coach for the St. Louis Cardinals of Major League Baseball (MLB).
-He played for 11 years, most notably within the St. Louis Cardinals organization, including a brief stint in MLB with the Cardinals.
+Richard Keith "Stubby" Clapp (born February 24, 1973) is a Canadian professional baseball coach and former second baseman and Triple-A manager who is the first base coach for the St. Louis Cardinals of Major League Baseball (MLB).
+He played for 11 years, most notably within the Cardinals organization, including a brief stint in MLB with the Cardinals.
 In his native Canada, he is best remembered for his performance at the 1999 Pan American Games in Winnipeg, where he hit a bases-loaded single in the 11th inning to beat a more experienced U.S. team and put Canada in the semifinals.
 Canada eventually won the bronze medal.

 Early life

 In his youth, Stubby Clapp could be considered a two-sport athlete, having distinguished himself through the Windsor minor hockey system.
-After playing Bantam hockey in Windsor, Clapp played an important role for the Windsor Bulldogs (now the LaSalle Vipers) from 1990–1992.
+After playing Bantam hockey in Windsor, Clapp played an important role for the Windsor Bulldogs (now the LaSalle Vipers), a junior hockey team, from 1990 to 1992.
 In 1991, the Bulldogs clinched first place during the regular season and Clapp scored five goals during the playoffs.
 For the 1991–1992 season, he was named captain of the team.